jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/configuring-ntp-servers-and-services-using-horizon.rst

 .. _configuring-ntp-servers-and-services-using-horizon:

 ================================================
-Configure NTP Servers and Services Using Horizon
+Configure NTP Servers Using Horizon
 ================================================

 You can add or update a list of external NTP servers for |prod| to use for